Changing firms is a big decision that shouldn’t be taken lightly. This is especially true for successful law firm partners.

 When Can You Expect to be at a New Law Firm?

 The typical time for a lateral partner placement is 3-6 months.
-Of course, many variables can change this timeline.
+Of course, many variables impact the law firm lateral hiring timeline.
 Delays and the need to accelerate the timeline can happen on both the candidate and firm sides of the equation.

 First, a lot depends on how motivated you are to change law firms.
 A super-motivated candidate will promptly do a business plan, gather information, schedule interviews, and handle all the other necessary details.
 A less motivated candidate may drag their feet a little.